 APPLYING THE SCIENCE OF STORY TO THE ART OF COMMUNICATION™

-Kendall Haven’s two seminal books have revolutionized our understanding of stories—of the science of story, of the neurology of story, and of the relationship between the human brain and story.
+Kendall Haven’s research, consulting work, and two seminal books have revolutionized our understanding of stories—of the science of story, of the neurology of story, and of the relationship between the human brain and story.

 STORY PROOF (the evidence—2009) and STORY SMART (the experiments and application—2014) are essential resources for every person—in any field— who needs to persuade, inspire, influence, inform, or teach!

-For 150,000 years, humans have relied on story structure to communicate and to archive history, knowledge, facts, events, beliefs, concepts, and attitudes.
-Evidence Haven gathered from 16 fields of scientific research (from neural and evolutionary biology, to developmental psychology, to knowledge and information management theory, and, of course, to storytelling and writing) has shown that the human historical reliance on story both to communicate and to remember essential learning and information has evolutionarily rewired human brains so that we are born hardwired to automatically think, understand, make sense, and remember through stories.
-Applying this emerging science of story is the key to the art of effective engagement and communication.
+For 150,000 years, humans have relied on story structure to communicate and to archive (in human memory) key history, knowledge, facts, beliefs, concepts, and attitudes.
+Evidence Haven gathered from 16 fields of scientific research (from neural and evolutionary biology, to developmental psychology, to knowledge and information management theory, and, of course, to storytelling and writing) has shown that this historical reliance on story has evolutionarily rewired human brains so that we are born hardwired to automatically think, understand, make sense, and remember through stories. specific story structure is literally woven into your DNA!

-Kendall Haven is the first storyteller to merge the power of story science with the wisdom gained through decades of story performance and story writing.
+“The first storyteller to merge the power of story and neural science with the wisdom of decades of story performance.”

 Every organization has stories they need to tell—stories about important concepts, causes, groups of people, ideas, brands, or about the organization, itself.
 These stories can be for internal organizational purposes or for external (outreach) use.
 Haven has uncovered the scientific proof that illuminates both the power of, and the structure of, effective stories and has developed a unique process that guides client organizations to define, discover, and craft their vital messages into effective story structures that will improve the success of their communications and widen and deepen their impact.